Project X (2012 film): Cultural impact

 Following the release of Project X, many parties were inspired by the film.

-On March 9, 2012, "Project M" became the first event to gain media attention after a party invitation was posted on Twitter by Farmington Hills, Michigan, high schooler Mikey Vasovski, and was subsequently passed to thousands of users, to the point that the message was being resent once per second, and was posted on Craigslist.
+On March 9, 2012, "Project M" became the first event to gain media attention after a party invitation was posted on Twitter by Farmington Hills, Michigan, high-schooler Mikey Vasovski, and was subsequently passed to thousands of users, to the point that the message was being resent once per second, and was posted on Craigslist.
 The party was dubbed "Project M" by Vasovski, and the invitation contained the address of a foreclosed home where the party would take place.
 By 9 a.m. on March 9, potential party-goers began arriving at the location, but by 11 a.m. the party had been officially cancelled after police began escorting people off of the premises.
-Based on his promotion job, Vasovski was offered a summer internship by Gawker Media.
+Based on his promotional skills, Vasovski was offered a summer internship by Gawker Media.

 On March 13, 2012, two separate parties were attempted in Miramar, Florida, and Houston, Texas.
 In Miramar, people were invited to a foreclosed home to recreate the film as "Project X House Party 2".
 The promoter was arrested and charged with $19,000 of criminal damage before the party had begun.
 Police claimed to have turned away 2,000 teenagers who approached the property unaware of the party's cancellation.
 In Houston, 13 teenagers were arrested after successfully throwing a party and causing up to $100,000 of damage to an empty home.
 When police questioned the teens about their motivation, they claimed to have been inspired by the film.
 A second Houston party attracted between 500 and 1,000 guests, but resulted in the death of one person after an attendee started firing a gun when police attempted to break up the event.